slowproj/slowdash/docs/UserModule.md

 ### Testing the Module
 Running the `slowdash` command without the port number option displays the query result on screen.
 The query string is provided as the first argument.

-The following two queries are useful for testing a data source module:
+The following two queries help test a data source module:

 - `channels`: query for a channel list
 - `data/CHANNEL`: query for data from the channel